Ashmore, Queensland

+Geography

+The Southport–Nerang Road bounds the suburb to the north, while the Pacific Motorway forms the short western boundary.
+It is bounded to the -south west by the Nerang River.

+The Gold Coast railway line enters the location from the north-west (Molendinar) and exits to the west (Nerang).

+The land use is predominantly suburban housing with some business parks and industrial parks.
+There is a small area of farm land on either side of the railway line.

 History

 In October 1887, in the area now known as Ashmore and Benowa, 5 subdivisions comprising the Benowa Estate and Plantation on the Nerang River were advertised to be auctioned by James R. Dickson.
 A map advertising the auction states the Estate was located 4 miles to Southport bound by a good road on one side and bound by the navigable Nerang River on the other side.
 Extensive buildings and plant for sugar manufacturing were included in the estate.

 In the 1970s, Jim Donellon, a property investor from Sydney, purchased and developed a housing estate called Ashmore Village.
 The Ashmore Plaza Shopping Centre was developed by the late 1970s.

 Ashmore State School opened on 23 January 1978.

 Trinity Lutheran Primary School opened in Cotlew Street on 27 January 1981.

-The suburb was officially bounded and named Ashmore on N1 December 1982.
+The suburb was officially bounded and named Ashmore on 1 December 1982.

 Bellevue Park State School opened on 24 January 1983 in Southport.
 It is now within Ashmore.

 Trinity Lutheran College opened on Ashmore Road as a secondary school on 28 January 1987.
 In 2002 it amalgamated with the Trinity Lutheran Primary School under the name Trinity Lutheran College.
 The early and junior year students are at the Cotlew Street campus while the middle and senior students are at the Ashmore Road campus.